 Anytime of year, the area offers the serenity of an idyllic nature site, with its gently flowing river and towering redwood groves.
 The laid-back country atmosphere and small historic towns of the Russian River area make it a wonderful place for a relaxing weekend getaway.

 A tiny hamlet that feels lost in time, Duncan Mills features impeccably maintained Victorian-era buildings (such as an old General Store) that now house art galleries, boutiques, cafés, and restaurants for today's tourists.

 8. Victorian Village of Ferndale

-Nestled amid dairy farms in Northern California's Humboldt County and only five miles from the Pacific Ocean, the sleepy village of Ferndale is renowned for its old-fashioned Americana.
+Nestled amid dairy farms in Northern California's Humboldt County and only five miles from the Pacific Ocean, the sleepy village of Ferndale is an idyll of old-fashioned Americana.
 More than 200 beautifully restored Victorian buildings line the Main Street and side streets of this picturesque rural community.

-Ferndale's Victorian-era inns and quaint bed-and-breakfast hotels are perfectly suited for romance.
 The most luxurious hotel is The Gingerbread Mansion Inn, an elegant High Victorian edifice with an ornate facade and a plush interior featuring period furniture and decor.
-Adding to the vintage charm, The Gingerbread Mansion Inn serves a gourmet breakfast and afternoon high tea.
+Adding to the vintage charm, The Gingerbread Mansion Inn serves a full breakfast and afternoon high tea.
 The hotel also offers a "Romantic Picnic for Two" (gourmet lunch) basket to bring to the beach or the park.

 A noteworthy monument of its time dating to 1890, the Victorian Inn is a boutique hotel with a fine-dining restaurant and authentic furnishings.
 The gracious accommodations are adorned with floral wallpaper and bedding.
 Some guest rooms feature sitting areas or bay windows.

-The town's noteworthy historic accommodations include California's first bed & breakfast hotel, The Shaw House Inn, a lovely Victorian house surrounded by an acre of tranquil, tree-shaded grounds.
-Romantics will appreciate the garden's pleasant patio area and fragrant roses, as well as the property's private stretch of coastline.
+The town's noteworthy historic accommodations include California's first bed-and-breakfast hotel, The Shaw House, a lovely Victorian house surrounded by an acre of tranquil, tree-shaded grounds.
+Romantics will appreciate the garden's pleasant patio area, fragrant roses, and rhododendrons, as well as the property's private stretch of coastline.